 (5) Quarterly Construction Status Reports.
 The Development Owner is required to submit quarterly Construction Status Reports to the Asset Management Division as described and by the deadlines specified in 10 TAC §10.402(h) of this title (relating to Construction Status Report).

 (6) Mid-Construction Development Inspection Letter.
 In addition to any other obligations required as the result of any other Department funding sources, the Development Owner must submit a Mid-Construction Development Inspection Request once the Development has met at least 25% construction completion as indicated on the G703 Continuation Sheet or HUD equivalent form.
 Department inspection staff will issue a Mid-Construction Development Inspection Letter that confirms work is being done in accordance with the applicable codes, the construction contract, and construction documents.
-Regardless of how Direct Loan funds are allocated among acquisition, Hard, and Soft costs, up to 50% of the Direct Loan award may be released prior to issuance of the Mid-Construction Development Inspection Letter, with the remaining 50% available for distribution in accordance with the percentage of Construction Completion.
+Regardless of how Direct Loan funds are allocated among acquisition, Hard, and Soft costs, up to 50% of the Direct Loan award may be released prior to issuance of the Mid-Construction Development Inspection Letter, with the remaining 50% available for disbursement in accordance with the percentage of Construction Completion.

 (7) Construction Completion.
-Construction must be completed, as reflected by the Development's certificate(s) of occupancy (if applicable), Certificate of Substantial Completion (AIA Form G704), and issuance of a Closed Final Development Inspection Letter by the Department within the construction term of any superior construction loan(s) or 24 months of the actual loan closing date if no superior construction loan(s) exist, with the repayment period beginning at the same time as the repayment on any superior permanent loan(s) or on the first day of the 25th month following the actual date of loan closing if no superior permanent loan(s) exist, unless extended in accordance with applicable provisions in §13.12 or §13.13 of this chapter.
-The Closed Final Development Inspection Letter issued by the Department will verify committed amenities have been provided and confirm compliance with all applicable accessibility requirements; this letter may include deficiencies that require resolution.
+Construction must be completed, as reflected by the Development's certificate(s) of occupancy (if new construction and/or reconstruction) and Certificate of Substantial Completion (AIA Form G704) or Form HUD-92485 for instances in which a federally insured HUD loan is being utilized, within the construction term of any superior construction loan(s) or 24 months of the actual loan closing date if no superior construction loan(s) exists.

+(8) Closed Final Development Inspection Letter.
+The Closed Final Development Inspection Letter must be issued by the Department within 36 months of loan closing.
+This letter will verify committed amenities have been provided and confirm compliance with all applicable accessibility requirements; this letter may include deficiencies that require resolution.
 The Final Development Inspection may be conducted concurrently with a Uniform Physical Condition Standards (UPCS) inspection.
 However, any letters associated with a UPCS inspection will not satisfy the Closed Final Development Inspection Letter required by this subsection.

-(8) Initial Occupancy.
+(9) Initial Occupancy.
 Initial occupancy of all MFDL assisted Units by eligible households shall occur within six months of the final Direct Loan draw.
 Requests to extend the initial occupancy period must be accompanied by documentation of marketing efforts and a marketing plan.
 The marketing plan may be submitted to HUD for final approval, if required by the MFDL fund source.

-(9) Per Unit Repayment.
-Repayment will be required on a per Unit basis for Units that have not been rented to eligible households within 18 months of the final Direct Loan draw.
+(10) Per Unit Repayment.
+Repayment may be required on a per Unit basis for Units that have not been rented to eligible households within 18 months of the final Direct Loan draw.

-(10) Termination and Repayment for Failure to Complete.
+(11) Termination and Repayment for Failure to Complete.
 Termination of the Direct Loan award and repayment of all disbursed funds will be required for any Development that is not completed within four years of the effective date of a Direct Loan Contract.

-(11) Loan Closing.
+(12) Loan Closing.
 In preparation for closing any Direct Loan, the Development Owner must submit the items described in subparagraphs (A) - (F) of this paragraph.
 Providing incomplete documents, or not responding timely to subsequent Department requests for materials needed to facilitate closing, may significantly inhibit the Department’s ability to meet closing timelines.
+Any request to change the financing structure of the Development, or the ownership structure, will in most cases extend the amount of time it will take for the Department to meet closing timelines, and may move prioritization of the closing below that of other Developments.

 (A) Documentation of the prior closing or concurrent closing with all sources of funds necessary for the long-term financial feasibility of the Development.